 And you don’t need to be super active to reach some of the most incredible views, numerous cable cars in the region can take you to breathtaking peaks and lookout points.

 Definitely don’t miss out on the region’s unique wine.
 It’s home to many wine growers and famed for its varieties of Chardonnay, Pinot Noir and Pinot Grigio.

 Those fond of bubbles are in luck too, its mountainous climate produces the most high quality sparkling wines using traditional methods – Apres ski just got a whole lot better.

 With wine of course comes the cheese.
 The cows are bought to graze in the high mountain pastures, so no surprise they produce a phenomenal number of unique cheeses.
-Make sure you partake in some cheeseboard action.
-We did at every meal!
+Cheeseboard action is a must on a trip to this region.

 Value for money